dhaynes12/Capstone/README.md

 # AI Types
 0 - Heuristic takes into account difference between its and opponent's total piece values, and the difference between its and opponent's total moves.
 It randomly chooses nodes to search down.
+1 - Version of 0 that stores nextMoves in dict.
+2 - Version of 0 that sorts nextMoves by weight instead of randomizing it.
+4 - {Unfinished} Version of 2 that stores nextMoves in dict.
 Other - Randomly decides moves

 # Attribution